janhq/docs/blog/2024-03-19-TensorRT-LLM.md

 unlisted: true
 ---

 Jan now supports [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM) to further accelerate model inference for users with Nvidia GPUs.
 Users with Windows & RTX GPUs can use it as an alternative to [llama.cpp](https://github.com/ggerganov/llama.cpp).

-This update offers insights into how these two options compare in terms of speed and resource requirements.
+This post compares GGUF/llama.cpp vs. TensorRT/TRT-LLM on speed and resource requirements, for popular consumer Ada & Ampere architectures.

-Checkout the [TensorRT-LLM Guide](/guides/engines/tensorrt-llm) for setup instructions and access our Model Hub for downloadable TensorRT-LLM models.
+Checkout the [TensorRT-LLM Guide](/guides/engines/tensorrt-llm) for setup instructions and access our Model Hub for prebuilt TensorRT-LLM models:

 - Mistral 7b
 - TinyLlama-1.1b